wrightmat/dnd-eberron/locations/Stormreach.md

 #### Oldgate District

 In the Age of Giants, this district housed the city's main inland gate.
 Today, the district looks to be in good repair in comparison to the rest of the city, and is considered a model district by the Storm Lords.
 However, under its respectable face, the district contains intrigues between its militias - the Knights of Thrane and the Ninth Wands - and other power groups in the city.

+The Embers Ward is the center of the Thranish presence in Stormreach.
+Its residents mostly keep to themselves, united by their faith and a desire to make their home a refuge from the wildness in so much of the city.
+If anyone tries to cause trouble in the ward, the Knights of Thrane, led by Valen Vanatar, do not stand for it.

+The Whitewash Ward is home to Aundairian expatriates, who have a reputation for aloofness and one-upmanship.
+Over the centuries a considerable amount of magic has been woven into their ward: there are more everbright lanterns here than anywhere else in the city, a team of magewrights use prestidigitatioin to keep the district clean, and the district takes its name from a central fountain that allows anyone to instantly clean clothes there.
+The Aundairians are largely peaceful, but if pressed, they will not hesitate to call on Jorian Thiel and the Ninth Wands.

+* **Surrinek Riverboats**.
+Surrinek has a near monopoly on the river taxi business.
+Captains may work nearly autonomously, as long as they divide the available customers equitably.
+Boats range from gondolas to barges.
+She runs her business from a stilted hut over the river.
+* **The Candlelight**.
+The Thrane-dominated Embers ward is short on places to drink, but has plenty of places to eat.
+The Candlelight is one of the best, specializing in Thrane deserts.
+Private rooms are available for a fee.

 ### Secrets and Clues